-Divisions of the Old Te Stament (39 books) The Old Testament is a library of 39 separate books.
-The books are arranged and organized into sections.
-The Jews had three sections into which they divided the Old Testament while we divide it into five sections.
-Jewish Divisions (Luke e 24:44) A. The Law of Moses (Torah).
-These are the first five books in the Old Testament.
-B. The Prophets (historical books and the prophet's writings).
-C. The Psalms (wisdom literature and poetry: Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon).
-Modern Divisions Our Bible is divided into five major sections.
-5,12,5,5,12.
-(This is the number of books in each section and an easy way to remember the books).
-A. The Law of Moses (first five books).
-B. History (Joshua through Esther) Covers the history of the Jewish nation from the wilderness wanderings to the return from Babylon.
-Chronologically the major & minor prophets fit mostly into the "History" C. Poetry (Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon).
-Includes the wisdom literature of Solomon and David and a collection by many other writers concerning the purpose of life, the greatness of the glory of God, and inspirational devotional material.
-D. Major Prophets (Isaiah, Jeremiah, Lamentation, Ezekiel, Daniel).
-The Major prophets are called "Major" simply. period.
-Daniel).
-The Major prophets are called "Major" simply because the content is bigger.
-9 E. Minor Prophets (Hosea to Malachi) The prophets all deal with God's judgment of his disobedient people "in time".
+- B. History 12 books.
+(Joshua through Esther) Covers the history of the Jewish nation from the wilderness wanderings to the return from Babylon. - C. Poetry 5 books.
+(Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon).
+Includes the wisdom literature of Solomon and David and a collection by many other writers concerning the purpose of life, the greatness of the glory of God, and inspirational devotional material. - D. Major Prophets 5 books.
+(Isaiah, Jeremiah, Lamentation, Ezekiel, Daniel).
+The Major prophets are called "Major" simply because the content is bigger. - E. Minor Prophets 12 books.
+(Hosea to Malachi) The prophets all deal with God's judgment of his disobedient people "in time".